DogoeDude/SIM_Refactoring_Act/README.md

 # SIM_Refactoring_Act

+The original code has been changed to a much more dynamic and simpler code, it introduces error handling, functions, and an OOP.

 Income Calculation Program
 Description
 This Python program calculates the deductions from an employee's salary and computes the net income after deductions.
 The deductions include: